Ronda Andalucia, Spain Travel Guide

 Beyond the famous White Villages, the region has cultural excursions and possibilities for longer Andalusian explorations.

-Another striking White Village, Olvera is dominated by a majestic Moorish citadel and an impressive neoclassical church, both visible from afar.
+Another striking White Village, Olvera is dominated by a majestic Moorish citadel and an impressive neoclassical church, both is visible from afar.

-Experience local wine production and authentic village life.
+Experience local winemaking and authentic village life.

-Focus on the "Ruta de los Vinos de Ronda."
+Concentrate on the "Ruta de los Vinos de Ronda."
 Visit multiple wineries for tours, tastings, plus upscale experiences.

 Base for a few nights in Grazalema or Zahara de la Sierra.
 Explore villages at a relaxed pace.